singlestore-labs/spaces-notebooks/CONTRIBUTING.md

 - title: string
 - description: string (optional)
-- difficulty: "beginner", "intermediate" or "advanced" (optional)
+- difficulty: "beginner", "intermediate" or "advanced"
 - tags: string[] (optional)
 - icon: string.
 You don't need to reference the extension.
 See full list of icon names [here](https://github.com/singlestore-labs/spaces-notebooks/tree/master/common/images/header-icons)
 - destinations: list of strings.
 For now set it to ["spaces"].